 Vegetables at every meal.
 This is where most gym-goers fall short.
 Broccoli, spinach, peppers, tomatoes, courgettes.
 They don't just fill you up for minimal calories.
 They provide the micronutrients that keep your recovery, sleep, and immune system working.

-Sample day (muscle building, ~2,400 calories)
+Sample day (muscle building, around 2,400 calories)

 Breakfast: 3 eggs scrambled, 2 slices wholemeal toast, banana